Inkshaded/digital-media-archiving-system/Patterns.md

 ### Iterator - Behavioral - Traverse elements of a collection without exposing the underlying representation
 ----
+No complex Iterators are currently being used.
+A simple

 ### Facade - Structural - Provides a simplified interface to libraries, frameworks, or any other complex set of classes
 ----
+No Facade is currently being used

 ### Builder - Creational - Constructs complex objects step by step
 ----